Battling burnout

 With our Stress Counselling helpline, you can help lighten your worries by chatting privately to a trained counsellor.
 Meanwhile, we also provide a variety of mental health support articles ^ to browse.

 Improving your health overall may help you tackle the symptoms of burnout.
-With our health insurance, you'll have access to MyHealthCounts, which is an online health risk assessment and reward programme, gives you access to tools to gain a better understanding of your health, how to make lifestyle adjustments to help improve your health and you could be eligible up to 15% off your renewal premiums.
+With our health insurance, you'll have access to MyHealthCounts, an online health risk assessment and reward programme which provides access to tools to gain a better understanding of your health and how to make lifestyle adjustments that could help improve it.
+By participating in MyHealthCounts, could help you save up to 15% off your renewal premium.

 And if you need more help with that last one, Get Active ^ opens the door to offers at health fitness clubs nationwide, as well as discounts on products and services that could help you and your family live healthy, active lifestyles.